Version 2 (December 2022)

 Agatha with her artistic brilliance left us a small sketch book created during her trip to Europe (with two Hathaway cousins, Margaret and Sylvia, and Elizabeth Hussey) in the spring of 1912, leaving the New York harbor two days after the sinking of the Titanic, before the surviving passengers, rescued onto the Carpathia, were even back in the New York harbor.
 The sketchbook and my study of it show us what these travelers saw in that very interesting time and allow us a peek on Europe shortly before the outbreak of WWI.
 Agatha’s caricatures and cryptic comments also provided some interesting puzzles to solve.

-Horatio’s group of mills was the not the first in our extended family, for those we must turn to Loammi or Loum Snow (1779-1823), known well as the Captain of the ship the Ann Alexander when he met with the English fleet who were repairing damages a few days after the Battle of Trafalgar, October 21, 1805.
-Snow sold lumber for repairs to the battered ship; the lumber on the Ann Alexander was personally owned by Snow and the ship supplied as well flour and apples they had on board.
+Horatio’s group of mills was the not the first in our extended family, for those we must turn to Loammi/Loum Snow (1779-1823), known well as the Captain of the ship the Ann Alexander when he met with the English fleet who were repairing damages a few days after the Battle of Trafalgar, October 21, 1805.
+Snow sold lumber for repairs to the battered ship; the lumber on the Ann Alexander was personally owned by Snow.
+The ship supplied flour and apples they had on board as well.
 Captain Snow and the Ann Alexander soon moved on to the straits of Gibraltar where they came upon the new 74-gun frigate United States and gave them the news of the death of Lord Nelson.

 Through his investment firm, Buffett Partnership Limited, Buffett started buying stock in Berkshire Hathaway at $7.60 a share.
 He eventually paid an average of $14.86 a share, or a total of $14 million, and took control of the company on May 10, 1965 And soon Berkshire Hathaway Investments was born and continues to flourish in the 21st century.